NBA To Create New “Fitness-to-Play” Panel Which Could Have Implications for Chris Bosh

-But the Heat could have a second reason to wait: The new CBA contains a provision, separate from the “long-term injury cap clearance process” described above, that could apply to Bosh’s situation (see the qualifications above).
+The new CBA contains a provision, separate from the “long-term injury cap clearance process” described above, that could apply to Bosh’s situation.

 Two panels will be initially formed on or before July 1, 2017: one to cover cardiac illnesses and conditions, and another to cover blood clots and other blood conditions and disorders.
 Additional panels will be formed as necessary.

-Each “fitness-to-play” panel will consist of three physicians: one appointed by the NBA, one appointed by the players association, and one appointed by agreement of the first two.
+Each “Fitness-to-Play” panel will consist of three physicians: one appointed by the NBA, one appointed by the players association, and one appointed by mutual agreement of the first two.